Skip to content

 flask==3.0.0

-War Story: The 5GB Docker Context A developer once typed docker build . in their home directory instead of the project directory.
+Stop and think: A developer once typed docker build . in their home directory instead of the project directory.
 Because they lacked a .dockerignore file, Docker dutifully attempted to copy their entire Documents, Downloads, and Pictures folders into the Docker build context.
-The build hung for 20 minutes before crashing the machine’s memory.
-Always use a .dockerignore file to exclude .git, node_modules, and local environment files to keep your build context small and fast.
+The build hung for 20 minutes before crashing the machine’s memory, which is why build context should be treated as part of the artifact design rather than a harmless default.

 WORKDIR /app